 Hell’s Angels is a 1930 American war film and one of the first sound blockbuster action films.
 Directed and produced by Howard Hughes and starring Jean Harlow, Ben Lyon, and James Hall, this film had been originally conceived as a silent film.
 But after completing the silent version, Hughes decided to scrap the film and reshoot most of it with sound.
 By 1930, the production had cost $4,000,000, an unrivaled amount until 1940, when the final cost of Gone With the Wind was tallied.
-The plot is a bit lame, but the visuals are mesmerizing, making this film a must-see.
+The plot is less than stellar, but the visuals are mesmerizing, making this film a must-see.

 The Lavender Sequence

 This lavender sequence and the later Zeppelin sequence were both tinted.
 Because sound was added to the previously shot silent footage, the traditional tinting process of adding color to the black-and-white film, usually by means of soaking the film in dye and staining the film emulsion, was not going to work.
 So Howard Hughes opted to use Kodak’s pre-tinted stocks known as Sonochrome which did not interfere with the soundtrack.

 Second Black and White Sequence